Our Services

 Helpful Resources

-Medically approved next steps include confirming the diagnosis, adjusting or switching medications, adding physical therapy, weight management, topical NSAIDs or injections, and watching for red flag symptoms that need urgent care; see the complete, step by step guidance below.
+What to do next: Doctor-recommended steps include confirming your diagnosis, adjusting or switching medications, adding physical therapy, managing weight, trying topical NSAIDs or injections, and watching for red-flag symptoms that need urgent care.

 If you're taking meloxicam and your joints still ache, you're not alone.
 Many people expect fast, complete pain relief—but sometimes that doesn't happen.
 The good news is there are clear reasons why meloxicam may not be working as expected, and there are medically approved next steps that can help you move forward safely.